 32. Create surveys with SurveyMonkey that ask my readers questions on my blog and what they want to see more of, as well as what they want to see less of.

-33. Go through Pinterest Traffic Avalanche and continuously improve my Pinterest methods to improve traffic.
+33. Go through Pinterest Traffic Avalanche and continuously improve my Pinterest methods to increase traffic.

-34. Go through Making Sense of Affiliate Marketing to improve my affiliate marketing strategy.
+34. Go through Making Sense of Affiliate Marketing to develop my affiliate marketing strategy.

 35. Continually add new printables to my free resource library.

 Below is an example of my email opt-in freebie for my free resource library.
 This opt-in was created with Convertkit.

 36. Work on creating new free blogging courses and updating them to PDF’s so people can choose from email style or PDF for a freebie.